March 11, 2022 will mark our third celebration of Disability Advocacy Day in Tennessee.

 “People with disabilities learn very early that advocacy is the only way to tackle the barriers they face in an ‘able’ world,” says Tennessee Disability Coalition Executive Director, Carol Westlake.
 “We learned decades ago that we have to build community, work together, and be clear about what’s needed.
 It takes advocacy to achieve the basic level of access, inclusion, and support that others take for granted.
 We have to stand up, speak up and follow up.
 And we have to stick together.
 When COVID-19 hit, we knew the stakes.
 We knew the importance of the moment, and the disability community rallied."

-Last year, the Tennessee General Assembly filed an official proclamation in honor of March 11th as Disability Advocacy Day and landmarks across West, Middle and East Tennessee lit up "Coalition Blue" in support, solidarity and recognition of successful advocacy by the disability community of Tennessee.
-For a full copy of this Joint Resolution, please click here.
+The Tennessee General Assembly has filed an official proclamation in honor of March 11th as Disability Advocacy Day and landmarks across West, Middle and East Tennessee lit up "Coalition Blue" in support, solidarity and recognition of successful advocacy by the disability community of Tennessee.
+Representative Sam Whitson has sponsored this legislation, posted online here.

 How can you or your organization participate in Disability Advocacy Day?